mwales/security/README.md

 ![Find Floats](utils/FindFloats/FindFloatsScreenshot.png)

+* hex2bin: Converts a hex file (or standard input) into binary output (sends the output to stdout, so redirect it into a file if it is a non-ASCII hex.

 * ReverseCRC: Tool that will brute force determine all the possible CRC-8 and CRC-16 seed values for an arbitrary blob of hexadecimal data.